Cesar-Paredes/Cesar-Paredes/README.md

 - 👋 Hi, I’m @Cesar-Paredes

-- 👀 I’m interested in learning anything and everything that would make me a better developer, programming is my pasion and even though it could be difficult from time to time, I find it very easy to put in the time in learning any technology.
+- 👀 I’m interested in learning anything and everything that would make me a better developer.

 - 🌱 I’m currently learning and improving my skills in Java, PHP, C# Web services, server-side programming and also front-end development, since my main long term goal is to be able to do full stack development.